IowaDave/avr-dx/_posts/2024-05-05-a-very-helpful-book.md

 It increases the potential value of studying both.

 Just as Tom's book on the 4809 can aid understanding of the Dx chips, I expect learning about Dx chips will carry over beneficially toward understanding when and how to make use of a 4809 instead.

+That 4809 could of course be mounted directly in a circuit and programmed through its UPDI pin.
+However, with *Far Inside Nano Every ... the 4809 Unleashed* in hand, someone could explore the possibilities conveniently with an Arduino Nano Every development board also.

 <hr />